Binge Eating Disorder Treatment

 - Many people with binge eating disorder are overweight, but not necessarily so!
 Don’t discount the seriousness or let others minimize your pain by saying, “you don’t seem to have a weight problem.”

-- Binge eating disorder may occur in conduction with other conditions such as anxiety, depression, or PTSD
+- Binge eating disorder may occur in conduction with mental illness such as anxiety, depression, bipolar disorder, or PTSD.

 You Can Change Your Relationship With Food and With Yourself